 If your browser won’t play it here, watch it on YouTube at 12 Blueprints Personal Colour Analysis Bright Winter Final Drapes.

-I’ve been asked why she’s wearing so much makeup in the video.
+I have been asked why she is wearing so much makeup in the video.
 For several reasons:

 - I was taking photos as well as video and have learned that too little makeup is invisible in photos.

-- I don’t try hard to match foundation, others can do that better than I – though you WILL finally know what your undertones are, unknowable without a PCA.
+- I do not try hard to match foundation, others can do that better than I – though you will finally know what your undertones are, unknowable without a PCA.
 I want you to see what your makeup colours look like, as your eye starts to learn this.
-I apply the makeup colours pretty heavily and I don’t blend.
+I apply the makeup colours pretty heavily and I do not blend.
 I want you to see how forgiving right makeup is and how it can dramatically heighten the magic in your natural colouring.